 A culture of mutual praise

 When we are feeling down or low on motivation, it is always nice to receive praise, even for small things.
-I have been involved in such an initiative at mgn.
-I was not able to participate, but I was so happy to see the document praising me later that it brought tears to my eyes, probably because I was just feeling down.
+In mgn, I have been experiencing such culture.
+There was a time when I was not able to participate in a meeting, but even so, in the note document, there were praises that indicated to me.
+That made me so happy and it brought tears to my eyes.
+That’s when I thought it was a nice culture because I was probably just feeling down and needed a pick-me-up.

 Ensure “psychological safety.”

 It is difficult to stay motivated in an environment where you cannot freely express your opinions.
-Being able to say what I am thinking and feeling even when something is bothering me or when my opinion differs from everyone else’s makes me feel that I am part of a team, and I think this is necessary to keep me motivated.
+For me, to keep myself motivated, it is crucial to be able to be able to say what I am thinking or feeling even when something is bothering me or when my opinion differs from everyone else.
+This makes me feel like I am a part of a team and I don’t have to keep my opinions to myself.

 Positive Communication